dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Christian Seberino:**
-yeah
+yes

 **Carlo Vicari:**
- yeah we have we
+ yes we have we
 have bitcoins principles going on you know I was at the you know I told you guys earlier I was a coin agenda and